 Sony A9 body! (yes I know I’m a canon user but still!
-What and awesome mirror less camera)
+What an awesome mirrorless camera)

 How important is Photoshop or other image editing software in your final images?

-Final image is everything.
-I was a graphic designer for years, so naturally I love PS!
+A final image is everything.
+I was a graphic designer for years, so naturally, I love PS!